Our next online-ish session starts Wednesday, October 13th!

 Miss singing?
 We do too!

 That’s why Guelph Community Singers has been hard at work creating a fun new way to sing together online while staying apart and safe.
-Our new 5-week online mini sessions will get you singing and learning new music in no time.
+Our 8-week online sessions will get you singing and learning new music in no time.
 And you’ll have the opportunity to see the faces from our singing community.

 What does it look like?

 Guelph Community Singers are offering online sessions through Zoom software.
 Members will be required to download the Zoom app onto their device (the app is free!) in order to gain access to the rehearsal Zoom room.
 Registered members will receive an invitation and link to attend rehearsals.
 Clicking the link provided will bring you into the rehearsal Zoom room.
 (You may have to wait for a few minutes while we “open the waiting room.”)
 Our musical director Henry Muth and accompanist Grace Peters will lead us in learning new music.

 Will the practices be like our in-person ones?